microcks/microcks-testcontainers-java-spring-demo/step-4-write-rest-tests.md

    assertEquals(3, afterMockInvocations - beforeMockInvocations, "Mock API not invoked the correct number of times");
 }
 ```

+This is a super powerful way to ensure that your application logic (caching, no caching, etc.) is correctly implemented and use the
+mock endpoints when required 🎉

 ## Second Test - Verify the technical conformance of Order Service API